Punjab logs 3,230 farm fires, highest this season

 “More than 12,000 cases registered in the past week shows that harvesting was at its peak.
 It is a case of worry as fewer farm fires were reported in the corresponding period last year,” said the official.

-“The increase in stubble-burning cases was expected as the paddy harvesting is at its peak in south Punjab.
-This is the reason that most of the cases have been reported from Firozpur, Bathinda, Mansa and Sangrur districts,” said an agriculture official, seeking anonymity.
+“The increase in stubble burning cases was expected as the paddy harvesting is at its peak in south Punjab.
+This is the reason that most of the cases have been reported from Ferozepur, Bathinda, Mansa and Sangrur districts,” said an agriculture official, seeking anonymity.

 The air quality continued to worsen in the state with thick smog engulfing almost all the districts, also leading to poor visibility.